 The Annual Report should be read in totality for SPH’s full compliance.

 The Board is collectively responsible for providing overall strategy and direction to the Management and the Group.
-Directors act in the best interests of the Company and through the Board’s leadership, the Group’s businesses are able to achieve sustainable and successful performance.
-The Board has put in place ethics policies within the Group, which set out a code of conduct and ethical standards for Directors and staff to adhere to.
+In doing so, Directors act in the best interests of the Company, with the objective of enabling the Group to achieve sustainable and successful performance.

 The principal functions of the Board are as follows: